AldoSuba/docs.buf.build/docs/how-to/replace-protoc-with-buf.md

 ---
 id: replace-protoc-with-buf
-title: "Replacing Protoc with Buf: A Migration Guide"
+title: "Replacing Protoc with Buf"
 description: "Streamline your .proto Compilation and Code Generation with buf: A Guide to Migrating from protoc"
 ---